 For men, wear a suit if you have one.
-If not, don't go out and acquire something cheap and illfitting - if you're a guy who doesn't normally wear a suit and looks uncomfortable, it can come off as contrived.
+If not, don't go out and acquire something cheap and ill-fitting - if you're a guy who doesn't normally wear a suit and looks uncomfortable, it can come off as contrived.
 Instead, choose a nice shirt and slacks.
-That look is perfectly acceptable and I often recommend it over something more formal to a lot of my clients.
+That look is perfectly acceptable and we often recommend it over something more formal to a lot of our clients.